NKrit/RepUnitTyping/README.md

 ## Output:
-    Output file specified: predicted number of repeat units in VNTR loci Output log file: BLAST hits, including counts of exact matches with each repeat unit or flanking sequence Output log2 file: all variants extracted in the fasta mode
+    Output file specified: predicted number of repeat units in VNTR loci Output log file: number of hits in BLAST for each repeat unit or flanking sequence Output log2 file: summary of BLAST search results in the fasta mode

 ## Usage:
 ```